AngeloGalav/VOMS4NOA/README.md

 ./debug_requester/voms_curl_test.sh [role] [operation]
 ```
 If the `debug_tester` is not working, you can still use the `curl` to try and test this system.
 Here are some examples:
-- Using a VOMS Proxy
+- Using a VOMS Proxy (this command must be executed inside the devcontainer in order to use the VOMS Proxy).
 ```
 curl --cert "/tmp/x509up_u1000"  --capath "/etc/grid-security/certificates"  --cacert "nginx_docker_revproxy/certificates_for_https/user.cert.pem" "https://servicecnaf.test.example:8081/operation/" -H "X-Operation: retrieve" -H "X-EnableJWT: false"
 ```